EasierMTL/chinese-translation-app/server/loadtest_cli/README.md

 Run the CLI to automatically deploy the API on an AWS instance with Docker/Terraform and load test the API with Locust.

+This is intended so you can test the same API across multiple instance types to identify the optimal instance type to use for your userbase.

 ## Getting Started

 ```bash